ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.95.0:
-        *   Major cleanup and neatening of header files.
         *   Updated almost all settings to use "name = variable" convention to improve readability.
+This will change the format of config-files slightly upon exit.
         *   Fixes made to the sample Launchpad Mini 'ctrl' files.
 Also added a "Quit" command, especially useful in a headless run.
         *   Added 8 "Alt" MIDI Control Out values to support special cases not covered by the concrete set of control-out values.
+        *   Major cleanup and neatening of header files.
         *   Minor bugs and regressions fixed along the way.
         *   Loop-edit key will create a new sequence if slot is empty.
         *   Patterns empty of playable events no longer show unnecessary progress bars.
-        *   The overall duration of a tune is now shown, depending on pattern lengths and song triggers.
+        *   The estimated duration of a tune is shown in the Song tab, based on pattern lengths and song triggers.
     *   Version 0.94.0:
         *   Major improvements to the stability of MIDI control of playlists.
         *   Added Phrygian scale thanks to user WinkoErades.